Vegan Chocolate Fondue

 This post may contain affiliate links.
 Please read our disclosure policy.

 This dairy-free vegan chocolate fondue recipe is made in 5 minutes with 6 ingredients!
-It’s the perfect fancy dessert to feed a crowd!
-Paleo & Vegan.
+It’s a rich & chocolatey dessert, perfect for a special occasion.

 Overhead view of a heart-shaped strawberry being dipped into a bowl of Vegan Chocolate Fondue